VishnuTB/CameraTest2/README.md

 # CameraTest2
-Camera app to take pictures on demand
+Camera app to take pictures and videos on demand